-- 1/4 cup or less of sugar (totally optional, and we never add it)
+- 1/4 cup or less of maple syrup or sugar (totally optional, and I try not to add it)

 Yes, there is a lot of wiggle room in that homemade applesauce recipe, and I know for those of you who love to measure precisely, this kind of recipe drives you crazy LOL!
 Never fear… I listed ranges so you can easily adjust the recipe based on the size of your crockpot or pan.
 Don’t fret about it too much.
 My favorite part about homemade applesauce is that you don’t really need an exact recipe, it’s more about the process, which I’ll explain below.
 You don’t even have to measure — I make my homemade applesauce just like my mom did, so I usually don’t!

 For those who are new to the process of how to make applesauce, below is everything you need to know.
 I’ll be covering these main applesauce making questions and more:

 - What are the best apples for applesauce?

 - How to keep applesauce from turning brown?